South Korea bans more Japan fishery products from near Fukushima on eve of Olympic decision

 Just hours after Prime Minister Shinzo Abe broke away early from a global summit in Russia to personally back Tokyo's bid to host the 2020 Summer Games, Seoul extended a ban on 50 imports from eight Japanese prefectures, including Fukushima, due to concerns about radiation contamination.

-Korea's indefinite ban, which takes effect on Monday and affects some of the country's biggest fishing areas, adds to international pressure on Japan to fix the crisis in Fukushima, 230 km (140 miles) from the capital Tokyo.
+Korea's move, which takes effect on Monday, adds to international pressure on Japan to fix the crisis in Fukushima, 230 km (140 miles) from Tokyo.

 China has banned the import of dairy, vegetable and seafood products from at least 5 Japanese prefectures, including Fukushima, since March 2011.